luneflu/filament-approval/README.md

 # Filament Approval Workflow Engine

-A configurable approval workflow package for Filament v5.
+A configurable approval workflow package for Filament.
 Attach approval chains to any Eloquent model with single, sequential, or parallel approvers, SLA timers, escalation rules, delegation, and a full audit trail.

 ## Requirements

 - PHP 8.4+
 - Laravel 13+
-- Filament 5+
+- Filament 4+

 ## Features